Food and drink

 If you’re in a large city or town, choosing where to eat dinner is really just a matter of whatever takes your fancy – and is within your budget.
 Outside these areas, you’re more likely to end up at smaller, family-owned restaurants, cafés or bistros, where prices might be cheaper but the quality of the food is often no less impressive than what you’d find in a big city.
 Pubs and bars aren’t a bad place to grab a meal either, and if what they offer is not overly inventive (chicken wings, variations of burger, fish and chips) you can bet it will be filling.

-You can find pretty much any type of cuisine in Canada’s larger cities, with Montréal, Toronto and Vancouver especially standing out for their choice of ethnic restaurants.
-Most run a dinner service starting 5–7pm and ending at around 10–11pm.
+You can find pretty much any type of cuisine in Canada’s larger cities, with Montréal, Toronto and Vancouver especially standing out for their choice of international restaurants.
+Most run a dinner service starting at 5 to 7pm and ending at around 10 to 11pm.
 Expect to pay anywhere from $12–40 for a main dish at most places, and considerably more at fancier establishments.
 The average cost of a dinner for two, with wine, would be roughly $60–80.